Yardize logo Yardize

 About this property

-6 Arthur Street is a house featuring a simple layout with one bathroom set on a generous 920 m² block, providing ample room for outdoor pursuits.
-The property was sold for $95,000 on 27 Aug 2012.
+The house includes one bathroom and is set on a spacious 920 m² block, providing ample room for indoor and outdoor living.
+It sold for $95,000 on 27 Aug 2012.

 Sales history